uStudioCompany/formfish/README.md

 It accepts a function with a proper argument (TypeScript supported) to grab needed state and interact with it freely.

+## Common customization props

+Every component here has some props in common.
+What we are interested in, though, is those which you use for behaviour customization:

+- `nameSeparator` - custom separator for your names.
+For example, by default we use `' '` to convert `field name` to `fieldName`.
+- `getValue` - a function that helps getting a proper value from an input when needed event fires.
+- `setValue` - a function that sets proper value on your input after it has been updated in the state.
+- `getters` - names of props we access on your input:
+    - `value`
+    - `defaultValue`
+    - `event`

 ## Contributing